 Your All-Purpose Adventure Kit for Early Spring Weather

-March weather is unpredictable.
-Will it rain or snow?
-Maybe warm and sunny here and super muddy there?
-Should you hike, snowshoe, or go waterfalling?
-For all of Mother Nature’s moods, use these varied lists for your next outdoor adventure.
+Early spring weather is unpredictable.
+Anything is possible: cold rain, warm sunshine, ferocious wind, and sometimes, lots of mud.
+Should you hike, bike, visit a nature center, or go for a run?
+You can use these lists created by the staff at the Finger Lakes Land Trust to choose your next outdoor adventure.
 And don’t forget to follow best practices when you’re out on the trails!

-Here in the Finger Lakes region, there are a few hikes along the FLT that really stand out, including hikes that pass through Finger Lakes Land Trust nature preserves, NY State Forests, and county parks.
+Here in the Finger Lakes region, there are a few hikes along the FLT that really stand out, including hikes that pass through Finger Lakes Land Trust nature preserves, New York state forests, and county parks.
 We invite you to explore some of the best.

 Dogs make great hiking companions and can bring tremendous joy to your outdoor adventures, but not all trails are dog-friendly.
 Fortunately, the Finger Lakes region offers plenty of places to get outside with your canine friends.
 Here are a few of our favorites, from locations with firm leash policies to places where your furry friends have a bit more freedom.

 With its glacially carved landscapes, majestic forests, sparkling lakes, and unique flora and fauna, the Finger Lakes region is alive with natural wonder.
 Interpreting it all are the many nature centers that provide environmental education and recreational opportunities for visitors and residents alike.